damskiz/honoursProject/README.md

 16/10/25
 - IPO Revised:
-- scope to detect anomalies such as data exfiltration, injection attacks, DDoS, email phishing and brute force attempts
+- scope to detect anomalies such as data exfiltration, injection attacks, DDoS, brute force attempts and email phishing if time allows